The EU Standard

 Retail products entering the EU that are not using the EU logo, but are compliant to either the NOP, COR or CARTV labeling will be compliant for the EU, however the code number of the certifier will need to be listed on the product packaging prior to January 2012.
 If the logo is being used, there are some additional labeling requirements.

 Operators based outside of the EU may use the EU logo on products, but are not required to do so.
-If you choose to use the EU logo, it must be placed on the product, with the certifier code number directly below the logo.
-Below the logo, the origin of the raw ingredients must be indicated.
+If you choose to use the EU logo, it must be placed on the product, with the certifier code number in the same visual field as the logo.
+Below the certifier code, the origin of the raw ingredients must be indicated.
 This may be done by indicating "EU Agriculture" if the raw agricultural ingredients are from an EU country; "Non EU Agriculture" if the ingredients are not from an EU country; "EU/Non EU Agriculture" if the ingredients are a combination of raw ingredients grown in both EU countries and non EU countries; or the actual country or countries of origin of the agricultural products may be used.

 Currently QAI has a code from the EU Commission that confirms our present status as a third country certifier operating under the system of import authorizations.
 As outlined in EC 271/2010, the "AB" in the code is to be replaced by ISO code for the country in which the client is based - e.g. "US" for the United States, "CA" for Canada, "MX" for Mexico.